 How Well It Works

-many symptoms, while other people may have to try other antipsychotic medicines
+For some people, these medicines may reduce or eliminate many symptoms of schizophrenia.
+Other people may have to try other antipsychotic medicines

 to find the one that works best for them.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.